Apokryphos/Aventail/readme.md

 Several directories are created by the makefile:
 bin: Contains the game executable and assets.
+bin_tests: Contains the unit test executables.
 tools: Contains the map converter executable.
 build: Contains object files.

 The TMX files in the assets/maps directory will be converted to MAP format and placed in the bin/assets/maps directory.

+CMake files are also included but these are still new.
+The tests are built with CMake not the makefile.
+The assets are not built by CMake yet.